MaxPleaner/vue-sinatra-boiler/readme.md

 #### deploying

+First of all, you should decide what the production urls are going to be for the front-end and server.
+Then do a search and replace in the codebase for the following strings:

+- `vue-sinatra-boiler-demo.herokuapp.com` (replace with your server url) _used by client for `ws://` and `https://`
+- `maxpleaner.github.io` (replace with your front-end host only, not including path) _used by server for CORS_

 The front end is easy to deploy to Github pages or another host like that.

 1. `cd client`